Emergence of Nonequilibrium Latent Cycles in Unsupervised Generative Modeling: Conclusions

 We introduced a generative model in which visible and latent variables interact through two independently parametrized transition kernels forming a nonequilibrium Markov chain.
 In comparison with classical RBM equilibrium sampling, this construction breaks the detailed balance between the forward and backward conditional transitions, which leads to qualitatively new behavior.
 Likelihood maximization drives the system toward nonequilibrium steady states characterized by irreversible probability currents, reduced self-transition probabilities, and the emergence of latent-state cycles.

+A quantitative comparison with standard RBMs trained on the same dataset (reported in Appendix~\ref{App:RBM}) shows that the RBMs reach lower log-likelihoods and, when used as a generative model, tend to remain trapped in a single digit for many consecutive samples.
+In contrast, our model naturally develops cyclic latent dynamics that promotes a regular alternation between digits.

 These cycles are not imposed a priori but arise spontaneously during training.
 Models that develop a clearer cyclic structure exhibit higher entropy production, longer decorrelation times, and more regular alternation through latent modes.
-At the same time, they systematically avoid the low log-likelihood regime associated with nearly reversible dynamics and reproduce more faithfully the empirical distribution of classes in the dataset.
+At the same time, they reproduce more faithfully the empirical distribution of classes in the dataset (with a lower KL) even though the log-likelihood itself does not single out these far-from-equilibrium solutions.
 This suggests that cycling improves the quality of the generative process by decorrelating successive fantasy samples and encouraging a fuller exploration of the data modes.

 Our findings bring a nonequilibrium perspective to problems that are usually tackled using equilibrium RBM approaches.
-Several works focused on understanding and improving the slow sampling caused by the energy landscape that RBMs progressively sculpt during their learning~\cite{barra2017phase,tubi17,roussel2021barriers,agoritsas2023explaining,ventura2024unlearning,bereux2025fast}, clarifying the equilibrium and nonequilibrium regimes that arise during learning~\cite{dece22} and the dynamical transitions that can shape training trajectories in energy-based models~\cite{bachtis2024cascade}.
+Several works focused on understanding and improving the slow sampling caused by the energy landscape that RBMs progressively sculpt during their learning~\cite{barra2017phase,tubi17,roussel2021barriers,agoritsas2023explaining,ventura2024unlearning,bereux2025fast}, clarifying the equilibrium and nonequilibrium regimes that arise during learning~\cite{salazar2017nonequilibrium,dece22} and the dynamical transitions that can shape training trajectories in energy-based models~\cite{bachtis2024cascade}.
 These approaches improve the efficiency of Monte Carlo sampling while preserving the detailed balance.
 In contrast, the mechanism uncovered in this work relies on explicitly breaking reversibility: the most performant models are those whose latent dynamics operates far from equilibrium and organizes into directed cycles.

 Recent developments in diffusion-based generative models have highlighted similar connections between learning, sampling efficiency, and nonequilibrium thermodynamics.
 In particular, entropy production has been shown to constrain both the speed and accuracy of diffusion model generation~\cite{ikeda2025speed}.
 Our findings confirm that nonequilibrium principles can be exploited to design generative models: introducing controlled irreversibility at the latent level can improve exploration and generative performance.